What is a Pre Listing Inspection?

 There are two may ways that inspectors look at safety issues; Overt safety issues like live, exposed electrical wire which is a clear safety hazard.
 And two, potential safety issues, like a 2nd story deck with balusters that are broken or spaced too far apart.
 The general rule of thumb here is, could this be a safety issue for an 8 year old or an 80 year old.

 - Plumbing leaks (water or gas)

 - Structural issues

 - Inexpensive, simple-to-fix items like burned out bulbs, loose doorknobs and short downspouts

 - Peeling paint (FHA mortgage related)

-Items best left to a buyer to fix
+Items best left to a buyer to fix or negotiate for

 - Cosmetic items that will appeal to a buyer’s specific taste